ApryseSDK/pdftron-sign-app/README.md

 npm install
 ```

-This application uses Firebase to store PDFs, and data for signatures.
+This application uses Firebase to store PDFs and data for signatures.
 You can use any other backend of your choice.
 However, to get started with this sample, please register a new app with [Firebase](https://firebase.google.com/).

-After you have registered an app, create `.env` file in root of the directory and place the following:
+After you have registered an app, create `.env` file in the root of the directory and place the following:

 ```
 REACT_APP_API_KEY=your_key_goes_here